 In a stable world, efficient organizations may be successful.
 But in a changing world, organizations also need adaptability.

 While efficiency implies mastering routines, adaptability means mastering the process of deliberately changing routines.
 Adaptability is a proactive process: it allows the organization to deliberately and continually change and create.
 It entails deliberate discontent – discovering new needs to be met and problems to solve, finding new things to do, and adopting new technologies and methods before the competition.
 Adaptability is disruptive.
+How might we take advantage of the disruption?

 It requires looking outside the organization for new opportunities, problems, trends, technologies and methods that may dramatically improve or change routines or introduce completely new products and services.